Best iPhone antivirus apps in 2023: top iOS security protection

 Elsewhere, handy management tools enable analyzing memory and storage use, as well as providing monitoring reports on recent security events, plus the suite is rounded off with a simple anti-theft module.

-Put it all together and Avira Mobile Security is a versatile suite which uses multiple layers to protect you from web-based and other dangers.
+Put it all together and Avira Mobile Security is a versatile suite that uses multiple layers to protect you from web-based and other dangers.
 While the basic version is free, you can upgrade to the Mobile Security Pro version and/or add identity protection with web protection.

 (Image credit: Apple)